-ENG 113 Literature-Based Research
+Class Lab Clinic Work Exp.
+Credit ENG 113 Literature-Based Research 3 0 0 0 3

 This course, the second in a series of two, expands the concepts developed in ENG 111 by focusing on writing that involves literature-based research and documentation.
 Emphasis is placed on critical reading and thinking and the analysis and interpretation of prose, poetry, and drama: plot, characterization, theme, cultural context, etc. Upon completion, students should be able to construct mechanically-sound, documented essays and research papers that analyze and respond to literary works.
-This course is writing intensive.
 This course has been approved for transfer under the CAA as a general education course in English Composition.

-ENG 114 Prof Research & Reporting
+0 3 ENG 114 Prof Research & Reporting

 This course, the second in a series of two, is designed to teach professional communication skills.
 Emphasis is placed on research, listening, critical reading and thinking, analysis, interpretation, and design used in oral and written presentations.
 Upon completion, students should be able to work individually and collaboratively to produce well-designed business and professional written and oral presentations.
-This course is writing intensive.
 This course has been approved for transfer under the CAA as a general education course in English Composition.

-ENG 125 Creative Writing I
+ENG 125 Creative Writing I 3 0 0 0 3